Sharing is caring!

 11. When is best to visit Bali?

-April, May, June and September just before and just after the high season is the best time to visit Bali.
+April, May, June and September/October just before and just after the high season is the best time to visit Bali.
 It’s still dry season, it’s slightly less humid, and room prices and villa rentals can be 30-50% cheaper than during the high season.
 July and August, during Easter Holidays, and Christmas / New Year (December till 1st week of January) is the busiest time in Bali.
 So if you can avoid these months.
 The coldest and wettest month is January in Bali but even then, you will have 79°F (26°C) with the most daily sunshine and some rain!

 Bonus 12: Few handy Balinese words